NadzmiAmsan/Parallel-Hash-Breaker-with-Performance-Visualizer/README.md

 Synthesize: Returns first match.

 2. Threading (GIL Demonstration)
-Partition: Search space divided among N threads.
+Partition: Search space divided among the threads.

 Analyze: Each thread runs Python code concurrently – but the Global Interpreter Lock (GIL) allows only one thread to execute Python bytecode at a time.